cipto-hd/cipto-hd.github.io/content/posts/fix-image-vertical-alignment-in-github-readme-and-add-space-margin-before-it.md

 ![fix image vertical alignment](/images/fix-image-vertical-alignment-and-add-space-before-it.jpg)

-It took me some time to know that github overwrite image style attribute value, this value `style="margin-left:15px; vertical-align: middle"` was overwritted by this `style="max-width:100%".
+It took me some time to know that github overwrite image style attribute value, this value `style="margin-left:15px; vertical-align: middle"` was overwritten by this `style="max-width:100%".
 See below code snippets:
 `

 ```html